Louise McKinney: Persons Case

-Death and honours
+Death

 McKinney fell ill during the WCTU World Convention in June 1931, and her sickness became worse after her return to Claresholm.
 She died after returning home the following month, less than two years after her victory in the Persons Case.
 Her death came as a shock to the WCTU, and tributes came from across the country and the world.

+Honours

+National recognition

 In 1939, the government of Canada recognized McKinney as a Person of National Historic Significance.
 A plaque commemorating this is on display at the post office in Claresholm.

 In 1997, the Persons Case was recognized as a National Historic Event.

+In October 2009, the Senate voted to name McKinney and the rest of the Famous Five Canada's first "honorary senators".

+Monuments and commemorations

 In 2000, two identical monuments were created in Calgary, Alberta, and near the Senate of Canada Building, in Ottawa, Ontario.
 The monuments, called Women are Persons!, depict the members of the Famous Five reading the news about their victory in the Persons Case.

 The monuments were later featured on the $50 banknote of the Canadian Journey series.
-In October 2009, the Senate voted to name McKinney and the rest of the Famous Five Canada's first "honorary senators".